vishalsharma1996/rag-retriever/README.md

 GPU version used: CUDA 12.6, compatible with torch==2.8.0+cu126.

 Environment variables like TF_CPP_MIN_LOG_LEVEL and CUDA_VISIBLE_DEVICES are already handled inside main.py for cleaner logs.

-# 🧠 MLOps Integration

-We’ve introduced MLflow-based experiment tracking to bring structure, reproducibility, and transparency to our RAG retriever experiments.
-This setup enables us to compare metrics, log configurations, and automatically manage artifacts across branches.

-🔧 Key Features

-Branch-Aware Logging:

-The main branch logs all experiment details but does not perform comparisons.

-Experiment branches like mlops_integration log results and automatically compare metrics (e.g., recall) with both:

-The main branch’s best run

-Other runs within the same experiment branch

-Automatic Configuration Logging:
-Each run saves its configuration details (e.g., CUDA version, Python version, embedding model, reranker, splitter, and ChromaDB backend) inside artifacts/config_used.yaml.

-Artifacts Management:
-When performance improves, the best model artifacts are automatically stored in the artifacts/ directory and versioned for later reuse.